dvishal485/flipkart-scraper-api/README.md

     - Product Current Price
     - Product Original Price
     - Discount status (`true` or `false`)
-    - Fetch Method ( to be explained later in the section )
   - Fetch product result from url of product

     Response in JSON format including the following information about Product :